vanzll/vanzll.github.io/_pages/about.md

 I am a RL (Reinforcement Learning) believer.
 My research mainly focus on 1) Agentic RL: RL to empower LLM agents with long-horizon problem-solving skills, 2) improving RL or inverse RL from algorithmic side: such as improving the policy diversity (like [EBC](https://arxiv.org/abs/2410.06151)) and policy expressiveness (like [FM-IRL](https://arxiv.org/abs/2510.09222)).

 ---
 I am grateful to received help and guidance for my career from so many people—such as Flint, David, Ivor, Bo, Xingrui, and many others.
 I also understand many talented students may not have the opportunities to reach their full potential.
-So, if you are an undergraduate or master's student and believe I could offer advice, information, or opportunities that might help with your career, feel free to reach out to me by email.
+So, if you are an undergrad or master student and believe I could offer advice, information, or opportunities that might help with your career, feel free to reach out to me by email.
 Meanwhile, I am also a student mentor in [CFAR](https://www.a-star.edu.sg/cfar), [A*STAR](https://www.a-star.edu.sg/), Singapore.
-If you are interested in visiting or internship opportunities to conduct cutting-edge research in A\*STAR (e.g. [ARAP program](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme)), please drop me an email for a chat.
+If you are interested in visiting or internship opportunities to conduct cutting-edge research in A\*STAR (e.g. [ARAP program](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme)), please drop me an email.

 <style>
 .mentees-list {